If you’re not sure which membership is right for you, compare the benefits they offer and decide which are most important to you.

 Still, the price of membership is rather high, especially if you’re not much of an online shopper or not interested in adding more content subscriptions to your list.

 Credit cards to pair with your Prime membership

 If you’re a Prime member, the Amazon Prime Rewards Visa Signature Card* can help you maximize your membership’s value.
 It offers 5% back on Amazon.com and Whole Foods purchases, 2% back on restaurant, gas station and drugstore purchases and 1% back on other purchases, making it the best choice for Prime enthusiasts.

 Alternatively, you can consider the Amazon Store card, which also offers 5% cash back on Amazon but can’t be used outside of Amazon purchases.
 As a retail credit card, it can be an option to consider if you have a less-than-perfect credit score.

 The Discover it Cash Back is also an amazing card to have for online shopping lovers.
-Discover already announced its 2022 cash back calendar, and you can earn 5% cash back on Amazon.com purchases (up to $1,500 in combined purchases, then 1%) in Q4 of 2022.
+Discover announces the bonus categories featured in its 5 percent cash back calendar quarterly, and Amazon.com is often included as a bonus category one quarter in the year.
 Just remember to enroll at the beginning of the quarter to start earning rewards.

 Walmart+ and Amazon Prime may be competitors, but they serve two different kinds of shoppers.
 The former may be a great choice for those who want groceries delivered regularly and appreciate low-cost options.
 The latter is for frequent Amazon shoppers who know they’ll make the most of the many benefits that come with the membership.